Buccaneers–Panthers rivalry: 2020s

 Tampa Bay signed quarterback Tom Brady prior to the 2020 season.
 Around the same time, Carolina parted ways with Cam Newton, who had been suffering through two injury-plagued seasons.
 The Buccaneers swept Carolina in 2020, their first season sweep since 2016, en route to a victory in Super Bowl LV.
 Tampa Bay swept the Panthers again, winning the NFC South in 2021, the first time sweeping in consecutive seasons.
 At four games, it was also Tampa Bay's longest win streak in the rivalry.

 In 2022, Carolina defeated Tampa Bay 21–3 in their first meeting in Charlotte in October.
 The result was seen as an upset, as the Panthers were only 1–5 entering the game.
 In Week 17, the two teams faced each other in Tampa, with the NFC South title on the line.
 Tom Brady threw three touchdown passes to Mike Evans, and won the game 30–24, clinching the division title.

+In week 18 of the 2025 NFL season, the Panthers and Buccaneers played a game to determine control of the NFC South division.
+While the Buccaneers won 16-14, an Atlanta Falcons win against the New Orleans Saints still gave Carolina the division title due to tiebreakers.